Organizations, Activities, and Events

-This program connects families with all the different people that make up our dedicated and diverse university community.
-We value the student’s family as the cornerstone for the student’s ongoing success in their academic pursuits and look forward to making families feel as “at home” with our campus and our community.
-One of our core values is a commitment to build an interactive, interdisciplinary community of learners, and that can only be accomplish with the support of all those involved in the lives of our NDNU undergraduates.
+This program connects families with all the different people who make up our dedicated and diverse University community.
+We value the student’s family as the cornerstone for the student’s ongoing success in his/her academic pursuits and look forward to making families feel “at home” with our campus and our community.
+One of our core values is a commitment to build an interactive, interdisciplinary community of learners, which can only be accomplished with the support of all those involved in the lives of our NDNU undergraduates.
 Alumni are invited back to reconnect with their classmates and to offer their insights to current students.

 Associated Students of Notre Dame de Namur University (ASNDNU)

 The Associated Students of Notre Dame de Namur University (ASNDNU) is the official student governing body of the University.
 ASNDNU represents the interests of all students through its participation in the governance of the University.
 ASNDNU also charters numerous clubs and organizations representing students' cultural, academic, and social interests.
 All students enrolled at the University are welcome to participate in weekly Senate meetings.

 At the end of each Spring semester, the University honors its graduates with a commencement ceremony held on the NDNU campus.
 (See the Academic Calendar for dates.)
 The ceremony features a procession of the University's graduates, faculty, administration, Board of Trustees, and honorees.
 The program is highlighted by speeches from a graduating undergraduate and graduate student along with a distinguished invited speaker.
 The ceremony concludes with the conferring of degrees.

 The University celebrates the beginning of each academic year with this formal gathering that includes an academic procession, a featured speaker, and a welcome to the new students from the President, Provost and campus community.

 Notre Dame de Namur University offers membership in the following honor societies: